Aeonoi/StudyIt/README.md

 * [X] Store to-dos
 * [X] Set deadlines (link with a calendar)
 * [X] Notify upcoming deadlines (alerts on page open)
+* [X] Current calendar that contains all the deadlines or any scheduled studying sessions (should be interactive, can add dates and deadlines)

 ### Music:
 * [x] Play music audio